localwolfpackai/localwolfpackai/README.md

 &nbsp;

 10 years in tech sales.
 Self-taught builder since 2023.
-I use AI tools daily to ship real work — web apps, brand systems, client projects, custom workflows.
-Not a traditional developer, but I build like one.
+I use AI tools daily to experiment, ship real work (web apps, brand systems, client projects, custom workflows) and create to feed a passion.
+Not a traditional developer, but I try and build like one.

 &nbsp;